jogboms/nativescript-ng-gradient/README.md

-# Nativescript @Ngrx/Store Debugger
+# Nativescript + Angular Gradients
-An Agular2+ directive for adding Gradients to your Nativescript UI.
+An Angular directive for adding Gradients to your Nativescript UI.

 ## How To
 * Install.